tweepy/tweepy/docs/index.rst

-.. tweepy documentation master file, created by sphinx-quickstart on Sun Dec  6 11:13:52 2009.
+..
+Tweepy documentation master file, created by sphinx-quickstart on Fri Apr 15 18:57:17 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to tweepy's documentation!
+Welcome to Tweepy's documentation!
 ==================================

 Contents: